1587/speaking-exam/00-part2.md

 ```
 The picture is taken in warehouse.
 There are three people in this picture.
-On the left side, there are two women changing clothes (near to the cabinet) in the dressing room.
+On the left side, there are two women changing clothes.
-One of them has long hair and wearing a brown dress, other one is wearing a white sweater.
+One of them with long hair is wearning a brown dress, other one is wearing a white sweater.
 One the right side, a fat man with blue shirt is walking in the distance.
-we can see many goods on shelves in the warehouse.
+we can see many goods on shelves.
 ```